angular/angular/aio/content/guide/hierarchical-dependency-injection.md

   - The ending location just happens to be the same as the component itself, because it is the topmost component in this application.

-2. The `MyAppModule` acts as the fallback injector when the injection token can't be found in the `ElementInjector`s.
+2. The `AppModule` acts as the fallback injector when the injection token can't be found in the `ElementInjector`s.

 ### Using the `providers` array